Splunk® Cloud Services

 How the SPL2 branch command works

-Using the SPL2 branch command, you can take one set of data and run multiple searches simultaneously against that data.
-The simultaneous searches are referred to as branches.
-The results of the searches are placed into separate lookup or splv1sink datasets, using the into command.
-The data that you search can be events or search results.
+Using the SPL2 branch command, you can take one set of data and apply different filters simultaneously against that data.
+The simultaneous filters are referred to as branches.
+The results of the filters are placed into separate datasets, using the into command.

 Consider the following search.
 This search reads the events in the main index dataset into memory one time.
 The events are then processed in two branches using subsearches to determine the most popular hosts and sources.